gregbayer/basicblackjack/README.md

 As of now, there is no build script.
 I've included a compiled jar to make trying BasicBlackJack as simple as possible.

-If you do want to build, I recommend using eclipse.
-The only dependencies are log4j (jar included in the lib directory) and JUnit 4 if you want to run the unit tests.
+If you want to build BasicBlackJack, I recommend using eclipse, but you can certainly use whichever java build environment/tool you like best.
+The only dependencies are log4j (jar included in the lib directory) and JUnit 4 if you want to run the included unit tests.